All in the Family: Asheville Academy Reconnects Iowa Families

 Wikipedia By far the largest encyclopedia in the world, Wikipedia needs no introduction.
 Although less a scientific resource as it is a stepping stone for further research, Wikipedia has information on every aspect of mental health imaginable, from symptoms and treatments, to history.
 A suggested reading section provides outside links.

-Some examples of cities from Iowa which may have families who could use Asheville Academy for Girls: Des Moines Cedar Rapids Davenport Sioux Iowa City Waterloo West Des Moines Ames Council Bluffs Dubuque Ankeny
+Some examples of cities from Iowa which may have families who could use Asheville Academy: Des Moines Cedar Rapids Davenport Sioux Iowa City Waterloo West Des Moines Ames Council Bluffs Dubuque Ankeny

-Asheville Academy for Girls helps Iowa families from cities and towns like Cumming Johnston Polk City Clive University Heights Waukee Granger Runnells Lawton Van Meter
+Asheville Academy helps Iowa families from cities and towns like Cumming Johnston Polk City Clive University Heights Waukee Granger Runnells Lawton Van Meter